 The broad framework meant that creative teams—about 30 people who handle creative concepting, graphic design, video editing and other tasks—could work on hundreds of projects across all the different initiatives.
 This approach aimed to make work more engaging and satisfying.
-At the same time, Liberty Mutual would gain synergy through a more co-ordinated approach.
+At the same time, Liberty Mutual would gain synergy through a more coordinated approach.

-Yet, in order to put the plan fully into motion, Liberty Mutual recognised that it needed a technology foundation that could support cross-collaboration along with a single and highly transparent view of marketing priorities, assets and content.
+Yet, in order to put the plan fully into motion, Liberty Mutual recognized that it needed a technology foundation that could support cross-collaboration along with a single and highly transparent view of marketing priorities, assets and content.
 It also required a framework that could support executive dashboards and better manage showback models, cost structures and overall planning and timing.

 Liberty Mutual turned to Adobe Workfront.
-The platform delivers the project templates, forms, logic, dashboards and workflows that allowed the insurance company to automate processes but at the same time maximise human touch.
+The platform delivers the project templates, forms, logic, dashboards and workflows that allowed the insurance company to automate processes but at the same time maximize human touch.
 Creatives can view comments and see how assets are being used at any given moment.
 Legal and regulatory teams can ensure that licensing and copyrights are in order.

 Information sharing among teams is the new normal.
 This framework has also helped Liberty Mutual and its Copper Giants group understand total capacity and handle internal and B2B tasks in more efficient and streamlined ways.
 Says Stevens: “It’s a critical factor for driving creativity and business growth.”

 Liberty Mutual isn’t stopping there.
 Stevens has developed a roadmap for taking the company further into digital technology and workflows.
 Among the goals: continuing to scale systems to be faster and more efficient.
 This means further refining and simplifying content management and building out tools that further automate processes—so that creatives have more time to be creative.